Home Health How to Request Medical Records

 How Long Does It Take?

 “I called the records department, and they sent me forms to fill out via email or online,” patient Rachel Brummert told Drugwatch.
 She reportedly has requested her medical records on multiple occasions.
-“On average it took about two weeks for my records to be copied.”
+“On average, it took about two weeks for my records to be copied.”

 How Much Does It Cost?

-Simple, small records requests are often free.
+Simple, small record requests are often free.
 Under HIPAA, providers can’t charge you for the labor of searching or retrieving records.
 They also can’t deny you a copy of your records if you haven’t paid for services rendered.
 But they can charge you a reasonable fee for the copies.

 Records from a Provider No Longer in Practice

-Who Can Request Records
+Who Can Request Records?

 Medical Records Request Tip Sheet